 OCI KDE when dot11RSNAOperatingChannelValidationActivated is true on the Authenticator

-The Authenticator sends message 1 to the Supplicant.
+The Authenticator constructs and sends message 1 to the Supplicant.

 On reception of message 1, tThe Supplicant silently discards message 1 if: <delete the line break and “a)”>

 Verifies that the Key Replay Counter field value has not yet been seen before, i.e., its value is strictly larger than that in any other EAPOL-Key frame received thus far during this session is less than or equal to the key replay counter for EAPOL-Key frames that are not EAPOL-Key request frames (see 12.7.2 under d).